magicbell/magicbell-go/docs/user-client/services/channels_service.md

 fmt.Println(response)
 ```

-## DiscardInAppInboxToken
+## DeleteInboxToken

-Revokes one of the authenticated user's in_app tokens.
+Deletes one of the authenticated user's Inbox tokens.
 This permanently invalidates the specified token, preventing it from being used for future channel access.
 This action cannot be undone.
 Users can only revoke their own tokens.

 - HTTP Method: `DELETE`
 - Endpoint: `/channels/in_app/inbox/tokens/{token_id}`